DhiWise/dhiwise-document/docs/flutter/firebase-integration.md

 <!-- ![Example banner](./img/app.gif) -->

 #### **Step 4:**
-Select the collection you want to use for your integration for `Please select Collection` from the list of collections available in your Firebase account.
+Select the collection you want to use for your integration for `Please select a collection you want to use` from the list of collections available in your Firebase account.

 #### **Step 5:**
 `Select type of integration`